Mrkebubun/adblock-to-bitcoin/README.md

 * _Publisher?_ We need DATA!
 The thesis behind this project is that for brands that have a loyal following, we might be able to get close to PPC unit economics with bitcoin donations.
 [Contact me on twitter](http://twitter.com/owocki)
 * _Data Scientist?_ See above ^^, we need DATA!
 * _Bitcoin Enthusiast?_ Help us grow the real-world use cases for BTC.
 If you see this tool on a website, donate.
 * _Media/Publishing Enthusiast?_ Help us migrate the publishing industry into the 21st century.
+Refer `adblock-to-bitcoin` to a publisher-friend.
 If you see this tool on a website, donate.

 # Donate